 The prevalence of personal injury claims and the high cost of coverage create an unfortunate cycle.
 Higher insurance rates mean fewer people can afford coverage so more motorists are underinsured, which leads to more personal injury claims.
 This leads to higher expenses for insurance providers, who pass on these costs to their policyholders, leading to even higher insurance rates.

-If you were injured in a collision with an uninsured or underinsured motorist and you are not sure how to proceed, contact Laborde Earles Law Firm.
+If you were injured in a collision with an uninsured or underinsured motorist and you are not sure how to proceed, contact Laborde Earles Injury Lawyers.
 An accident lawyer on our team will assess your case and help you determine the best way to pursue the compensation you deserve.
 Call 800-522-6733 to schedule a free case evaluation with an injury attorney in Marksville.

 Why Does Louisiana Have the Second-Most Expensive Car Insurance Rates?